I can't connect Round Robin to Zendesk. What should I check?

 How to setup Zendesk IP restrictions for Round Robin?

-Round Robin does not support dedicated IP addresses due to it works on Google Cloud platform.
+Round Robin does not support dedicated IP addresses due to it works on the Google Cloud Platform.
 Read more.

 What access rights are needed to work?